Amit Elor

 Amit Elor (/əˈmiːt iːˈlɔːr/ ə-MEET-_-ee-LOR; born January 1, 2004) is an American freestyle wrestler who has won Olympic (2024) and world gold medals.
 She competes at 72 kilograms (159 pounds).
 She has won eight world championships, and has been a cadet, junior, U23 and senior world champion.
 Elor won the senior world championships in both 2022 and 2023.
 Going into the 2024 Olympics, she had not lost an international match, in any age group since 2019.
 At the time she had compiled a 37-0 record and outscored her opponents by a margin of 322-16.

 Elor won the gold medal at the Paris Olympics in women's freestyle wrestling 68 kg at the Grand Palais Éphémère.
 At 20, she became the youngest United States wrestler ever, male or female, to win an Olympic gold medal.
-By winning the gold medal at the Olympics, she joined Yui Susaki as the only wrestlers to complete a Golden Grand Slam (previously winnning the cadet, junior, U23 and senior world titles).
+By winning the gold medal at the Olympics, she joined Yui Susaki as the only wrestlers to complete a Golden Grand Slam (previously winning the cadet, junior, U23 and senior world titles).

 Early life

-Elor was born in Walnut Creek, California, to Elana and Yair Elor, both from Ashkelon, Israel and had moved to the United States in 1980 to attend university.
+Elor was born in Walnut Creek, California, to Elana and Yair Elor, both from Ashkelon, Israel, who had moved to the United States in 1980 to attend university.
 Her father, a shot putter and discus thrower, received an athletic scholarship from Boise State University in Boise, Idaho.

 She is the youngest in her family and has six siblings.
 Her sister Ronny and brother Orry both won USA Wrestling Junior National titles (Orry was fourth in the 2016 US Greco-Roman Olympic trials in Iowa City, Iowa).
 Her brother Aviv took silver in the 2016 NCJA Judo Collegiate Nationals.
 Her brother Oshry was murdered at home at age 23 during an attempted robbery in Pleasant Hill, California in 2018.
 Her father Yair died in 2022 during the COVID-19 pandemic.
 Both of her grandfathers and her great-grandmother were Holocaust survivors and the rest of her family lives in Israel.

 Elor grew up in Walnut Creek.
 She only spoke Hebrew until she attended a JCC preschool in Contra Costa County.
 She attended College Park High School in Pleasant Hill, graduating in 2022.
 She attends Diablo Valley College in the city, studying statistics, applied math, and psychology.